-• As per district requirements, continual phone calls and home visits will occur until contact regarding absence is made.

-- In case of absence, we request that a parent or guardian call the Main Office, as per district protocol, before the day's session begins.
+- As per district requirements, continual phone calls and home visits will occur until contact regarding absence is made. - In case of absence, we request that a parent or guardian call the Main Office, per district protocol, before the day's session begins.
 A written excuse is required from a parent or guardian for all absences.
 The written excuse must be sent within 5 days of the absence.
-If it is not received, the absence will remain entered as illegal. - The Rochester City School District Attendance Reporting System (PowerSchool) automatically generates attendance letters that we are required to mail home when a child is absent 3, 5, 10 and 20 days regardless of if they are excused or unexcused.
+If it is not received, the absence will remain entered as illegal. - The Rochester City School District Attendance Reporting System (PowerSchool) automatically generates attendance letters that we are required to mail home when a child is absent 3, 5, 10 and 20 days regard-

+- less of if they are excused or unexcused.
 Please call the office if you receive a letter in error. - Please avoid scheduling vacations when school is in session.
-Students who are absent due to family vacations, sporting events, etc. are marked as having an illegal absence. - After 8:45 A.M., students must first check in to the office and obtain a completed pass (late to school) before admittance to class. - In order to minimize interruption and distractions for all students, parents should not walk students down to the classrooms. - If you will be picking up your child early from school, we ask that you arrive at least 15 minutes prior to dismissal which is at 3:00.
-If you arrive after 2:45, we will not be able to call your student out of class, as the dismissal process will be in progress. - Office staff are instructed to report frequent late pick up issues with the administrators.
+Students who are absent due to family vacations, sporting events, etc. are marked as having an illegal absence. - After 9:15 A.M., students must first check in to the office and obtain a completed pass (late to school) before admittance to class. - In order to minimize interruption and distractions for all students, parents should not walk students down to the classrooms. - If you have to make changes to your child's normal dismissal routine we ask that you call the main office to notify of this change prior to 2:00 so that we have ample time to notify your child's teacher. - Student sign-outs at dismissal take place in the main foyer.
+Please be sure to have your ID ready and available.
+For early dismissal come into the office to sign your child out, if you arrive after 3:15, we will not be able to call your student out of class, as the dismissal process will be in progress and you will have to wait for them to come down with their class to the gym. - Staff are instructed to report frequent late pick up issues with the administrators.
 Please see administrators if any foreseen issues with transportation arise.